carpentries/instructor-training/episodes/02-practice-learning.md

 They therefore reason by analogy and guesswork, borrowing bits and pieces of their mental models of other domains which seem superficially similar.
-*     A *competent practitioner* is someone who has a mental model that's good enough for everyday purposes.
+*     A *competent practitioner* is someone who has a mental model that is good enough for everyday purposes.
 This model does not have to be completely accurate in order to be useful: for example, the average driver's mental model of how a car works probably does not include most of the complexities that a mechanical engineer would be concerned with.